SignalK/signalk.github.io/developers.md

 ---
-title: Message formats
+title: Developers
-layout: page
+layout: rsidebar
 ---

-###Developer resources
+##Developer Resources
 A menu page to resources and documents to aid developers in using the Signal K format.

 ###Resources

 ####JSON
 * [http://json.org/](http://json.org/) - definition of JSON format.
 * [http://jsonlint.com/](http://jsonlint.com/) - an online JSON formatter and syntax checker.
 Useful to see if your message is valid JSON.

 ####Node
 * [http://nodejs.org/](http://nodejs.org/) - the reference server and many examples use the Node javascript server.